cogent-computing/COPED/tasks/README.md

 - packaged with all of its dependencies as a Dockerised script
 - runnable manually using `docker-compose run` or automatically using Apache Airflow's `DockerOperator`
-- long running
+- generally long running

-> To run manually use:
+> To run tasks manually use:
 >
 > `docker-compose run --rm -w <container_working_directory> <name_of_service> <task_command> <task_options>`